eldstal/cardcinogen/README.md

 size as the front, because you will need it to generate a deck inside the game.

+### Running on Windows
+[Binaries](https://github.com/eldstal/cardcinogen/releases) for windows systems are available.
+Invoking Cardcinogen.exe without any options will launch a simple GUI.

 ## Future features (probably not going to happen)
 * Two-sided cards, such as in Trivial Pursuit